mikavilpas/blink-ripgrep.nvim/README.md

                 on_off = "<leader>tg",
               },

+              backend = {
                 -- The backend to use for searching.
 Defaults to "ripgrep".
                 -- Available options:
                 -- - "ripgrep", always use ripgrep
                 -- - "gitgrep", always use git grep
-              -- - "gitgrep-or-ripgrep", use git grep if possible, otherwise ripgrep backend = "ripgrep",
+                -- - "gitgrep-or-ripgrep", use git grep if possible, otherwise --   ripgrep
+                use = "ripgrep",
+              },
             },

             -- Show debug information in `:messages` that can help in